 We connect ideas and stories with audiences via first-class talent representation, fostering critical and commercial success for our clients and their work.

 What we do

-Northbank Talent Management is a literary and talent agency based in central London representing thought leaders and writers across all media throughout the world.
+Northbank Talent Management is a talent and literary agency based in central London representing thought leaders, broadcasters and writers across all media throughout the world.